Netcracker/DRNavigator/documentation/public/installation.md

     cat manifests/crd-sitemanager.yaml | sed "/caBundle/d" | kubectl apply -f -
     ```

-    If you already had site-manager CRD or ValidatingWebhookConfiguration in your cloud and want to migrate to integration with openshift service cerving certificates mechanism, it is enough to annotate it (choose *alpha* or *beta* according your openshift version):
+    If you already had site-manager CRD or ValidatingWebhookConfiguration in your cloud and want to migrate to integration with OpenShift service serving certificates mechanism, it is enough to annotate it (choose *alpha* or *beta* according your OpenShift version):

     ```bash
     kubectl annotate crds sitemanagers.netcracker.com service.alpha.openshift.io/inject-cabundle=true